top of page

 The noun 'suspicion' indeed finds its roots in the Latin word 'suspicere,' a combination of 'sub' (under) and 'specere' (to look), indicating the act of scrutinizing something with a sense of doubt or mistrust.
 As it transitioned through Old French into Middle English as 'suspecioun,' it continued to convey the idea of holding a belief or feeling that someone is involved in wrongdoing without possessing definitive evidence or proof.
 This etymological background underscores the cautious and uncertain nature of suspicions, as they involve looking closely at a situation or individual with a cloud of doubt hanging beneath.

-Quiz: Find the meaning of the noun suspicion:
+Find the correct meaning of the noun suspicion:

 Try Again!